UK firms at ‘serious risk’ from Silicon Valley Bank collapse, warns Jeremy Hunt

 Government ‘working at pace’ to limit damage, says chancellor

-UK tech firms are at “serious risk” from the collapse of the British arm of Silicon Valley Bank, chancellor Jeremy Hunt has warned.
+UK tech companies are at “serious risk” from the collapse of the British division of Silicon Valley Bank, chancellor Jeremy Hunt has warned.

-Rishi Sunak and the chancellor have held emergency talks with the governor of the Bank of England Andrew Bailey this weekend as the bank goes into insolvency.
+Rishi Sunak and the chancellor have held emergency talks with the governor of the Bank of England Andrew Bailey this weekend to come up with a cash lifeline for affected firms as the bank goes into insolvency.

 Mr Hunt said the government was “working at pace” to limit the damage and would come up with a plan to help the “cashflow” needs of the bank’s customers in the UK.